gtoto007/toto-ai-translator/README.md

 # TODO

 - [X] ux: show a progress bar when the AI model is in downloading and/or loading
-- [ ] refactor: instead of add a button for each paragraph, each the button when user click on "app icon" that appear when user hover the mouse on specif div element
+- [X] refactor: instead of add a button for each paragraph, add the button when when user hover the mouse on html element
 - [ ] refactor: reset worker logic
 - [ ] option ui: change language to translate
 - [ ] option ui: change the model language